Weak and semi normalization in real algebraic geometry: Weak-normalization and seminormalization relative to the central locus

-Recall that the normalization $X'$ of $X$ is the algebraic set whose ring of polynomial functions is the integral closure of $\Pol(X)$ in $\K(X)$.
+Let $X$ be an algebraic set.
+The normalization $X'$ of $X$ is the algebraic set whose ring of polynomial functions is the integral closure of $\Pol(X)$ in $\K(X)$.
+The biregular normalization $X^b$ of $X$ is the algebraic set whose ring of polynomial functions is the integral closure of $\Pol(X)$ in $\SO(X)$.
+Taking advantage of the sequence of inclusions

-Using Proposition \ref{intermediatering}, we define two intermediate algebraic sets between a given algebraic set and its normalization. \begin{defn} Let $X$ be an irreducible algebraic set. \begin{enumerate} \item[1)] The weak-normalization relative to the central locus (or $w_c$-normalization) $X^{w_c}$ of $X$ is the algebraic set whose ring of polynomial functions is the integral closure of $\Pol(X)$ in $\SR_0(\Cent X)$. \item[2)] The seminormalization relative to the central locus (or $s_c$-normalization) $X^{s_c}$ of $X$ is the algebraic set whose ring of polynomial functions is the integral closure of $\Pol(X)$ in $\SR^0(\Cent X)$. \end{enumerate} The finite canonical birational maps $\pi^{w_c}:X^{w_c}\rightarrow X$ and $\pi^{s_c}:X^{s_c}\rightarrow X$ are respectively called the $w_c$-normalization map and the $s_c$-normalization map.
+we define, using Proposition \ref{intermediatering}, two intermediate algebraic sets between a given algebraic set and its normalization. \begin{defn} Let $X$ be an algebraic set. \begin{enumerate} \item The weak-normalization relative to the central locus (or $w_c$-normalization) $X^{w_c}$ of $X$ is the algebraic set whose ring of polynomial functions is the integral closure of $\Pol(X)$ in $\SR(\Cent X)$. \item The seminormalization relative to the central locus (or $s_c$-normalization) $X^{s_c}$ of $X$ is the algebraic set whose ring of polynomial functions is the integral closure of $\Pol(X)$ in $\SRR(\Cent X)$. \end{enumerate} The natural finite birational maps $\pi^{w_c}:X^{w_c}\rightarrow X$ and $\pi^{s_c}:X^{s_c}\rightarrow X$ are respectively called the $w_c$-normalization map and the $s_c$-normalization map.
 The algebraic set $X$ is called centrally weakly-normal if $X=X^{w_c}$ and centrally seminormal if $X=X^{s_c}$. \end{defn}